LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 <!ENTITY xxe SYSTEM "file:///dev/random" >]>
 ```

-### Checklist to Fix XXE Vulnerability in React apps –
+### Checklist to Fix XXE Vulnerability in React Apps
 * Developers need to keep all the XML libraries and processors fully updated or patched.
 * It is a good practice to disable all XML external entities and DTD processing.
 * React developers should adopt simpler data formats like JSON instead of XML.
 It will help avoid the serialization of sensitive data.